 The SPAC process

-It’s a very different process when a SPAC company goes public.
-As detailed above, the process includes:
+Its a different process when a SPAC company goes public.
+As stated above, the process includes:

 Step 1 – formation and incorporation